Our Team

 Policy expert in Trade, Property Rights and Macroeconomic Reform

-Lanre-Peter Elufisan is an African policy analyst with a focus on trade, property rights, and macroeconomic reform.
+Lanre-Peter Elufisan is an African policy analyst and researcher with a focus on trade, property rights, and macroeconomic reform.

-He is the co-founder and Executive Director of the Ominira Initiative, and was the 2023 champion of the Atlas Network Africa Think Tank Shark Tank for his work on property-rights reform in Nigeria.
-Lanre-Peter has anchored signature projects including the Freedom in Nigeria Conference (FiNCON), the Blood Gold Report, and the Driving Prosperity through Property Rights (DPPR) land-administration project in southwest Nigeria.
+Lanre-Peter was the 2023 champion of the Atlas Network Africa Think Tank Shark Tank for his work on property-rights reform in Nigeria.
+He has anchored signature projects including the Freedom in Nigeria Conference (FiNCON), the Blood Gold Report, and the Driving Prosperity through Property Rights (DPPR) land-administration project in southwest Nigeria.

 His commentary has appeared in Premium Times, Foundation for Economic Education (FEE), Daily Post Nigeria, and Free Trade Nigeria, where he writes on the African Continental Free Trade Area (AfCFTA), supply chains, and intra-African payments.

-He holds a B.Agric from the Federal University of Agriculture, Abeokuta, and a broadcast journalism certificate from the Federal Radio Corporation of Nigeria National Broadcast Academy.
+Lanre-Peter holds a B.Agric from the Federal University of Agriculture, Abeokuta, and a Certificate in Broadcast Journalism from the National Broadcast Academy.

 Linda Kavuka